• Skip to primary navigation

 Warm and sunny spring and summer days always get me craving dishes that are light and full of fresh, seasonal veggies.
 They just make this insane heat a bit more bearable, you know?

-When talking about such light meals, salads instantly come to mind.
-Whether it’s one of my Make-ahead Mason Jar salad recipes or this Chopped Thai Salad with Peanut Dressing, one cannot survive through the summer on salads alone.
-Well, I can’t at least.
+When talking about light meals, salads instantly come to mind.
+Whether it’s one of my Make-ahead Mason Jar salad recipes or this Chopped Thai Salad with Peanut Dressing, but one cannot survive through the summer on salads alone.
+Well, I can’t, at least.

 Sorry, Salad, I still love you tons.